Open Actively Recruiting

-- Received only 1 prior antiPD-1/L1 therapy for locally advanced or metastatic RCC.
+- Received only 1 prior antiPD-1/L1 therapy for adjuvant or locally advanced/metastatic RCC.

 - A male participant is eligible to participate if he is abstinent from heterosexual intercourse or agrees to use contraception during the intervention period and for at least 7 days after the last dose of belzutifan or lenvatinib in the belzutifan+lenvatinib arm, whichever occurs last, and 23 days after the last dose of cabozantinib.

 - A female participant is eligible to participate if she is not pregnant, not breastfeeding, and at least 1 of the following conditions applies: Not a woman of childbearing potential (WOCBP) or a WOCBP who agrees to follow the contraceptive guidance during the intervention period and for at least 30 days after the last dose of study intervention in the belzutifan+ lenvatinib arm, or 120 days after the last dose of study intervention in the cabozantinib arm.

 - Adequately controlled blood pressure.

 - Adequate organ function.

-- Hypoxia (pulse oximeter reading <92% at rest), requires intermittent supplemental oxygen, or requires chronic supplemental oxygen.
+- A pulse oximeter reading <92% at rest, requires intermittent supplemental oxygen, or requires chronic supplemental oxygen.